nReus/subtitling/README.md

 [Aegisub](https://aegisub.org/) — subtitle creation and editing tool to change text and to fix the jank timings output by Whisper

 [Google Colab](https://colab.research.google.com) — for running Whisper on because my bum-ass laptop doesn't like running it nicely

+[Groq](https://groq.com) — Works faster and sometimes better than running Whisper on Colab.

 </details>